“One stick cannot cook a meal or build a fence?”

 - Facilitated the signing of a Memorandum of Understanding (MOU) between Concordia University and Guizhou University for Nationalities and Guizhou University in Guizhou Province, China.

-- Conducted three academic tours to China, Laos, and Thailand for staff, student, faculty and community members since 2006.
+- Conducted four academic tours to China, Laos, and Thailand for staff, student, faculty and community members since 2006.

 - Published selected papers from the First International Conference in Hmong Studies entitled, The Impact of Globalization and Trans-nationalism on the Hmong.